nurbxfit/re_learn_cpp/README.md

 # About

-- Recently I decided to re-learning C++, so here's the some stash of codes and maybe some notes.
+- Recently, I decided to re-learn C++, so here's a stash of code examples and maybe some notes.
+- This repository is ongoing, and I hope to fill it up with useful examples for my future self.
+- After participating in malware reverse engineering talks, I realized that having knowledge in C, C++, and assembly is valuable.
-- I hope to able to jump into unix/linux system programming in future.
+- My goal is to become proficient in this language and eventually delve into Unix/Linux system programming in the future.